ETHLend/Microstaking/README.md

 ## Introduction

 This repo contains the ETHLend microstaking smart contracts.
-The readme  describes the basic functionalities of the contracts involved and the basic flow of operation.
+The readme  describes the functionalities of the contracts involved and the basic flow of operation.

 ## Generic description of the model

+Microstaking is a new approach to manage the economy of a token and provides a new low velocity approach for potentially any ERC20 token used in the context of distributed applications on the ethereum blockchain.
+For further information on the idea behind this implementation please refer to the following medium post: <link to the post here>

+### How it works